vk6mo/EasyPalHelper/README.md

 Some parameters provide more information if you 'hover' over them using your mouse.
 This has been done where it was thought additional information would be helpful.

+The original author provided a common server for notifications and on-air status.
+That server no longer exists and it is not the intention of the author to provide a replacement.
 To make notifications and on-air status work well, it is recommended:
 1. You set up a common ftp server for your EasyPal group (a qsl.net account works well for this).
 2. Distribute these details to your group members.
 3. Each group member sets EasyPal to use a "User Defined Server" with the common ftp server details.